 If you don’t feel like getting your hands dirty, you have a few other options, like a moisture meter.
 Simply stick the end into the top layer of soil, and it will provide a reading of how dry the soil is.
 Alternatively, you can use a far less technologically advanced method – a stick.
 Pop the stick into the top layer of soil, and if it comes back dry, you need to water your plant.

 Aglaonemas also have relatively shallow root systems.
 In deep pots, the best way to test soil moisture is to pick the pot up.
 If it feels heavy, there is still water in the soil at the bottom of the pot.
 If it is light, it needs to be watered.

 The time between watering will largely depend on other environmental conditions like where the plant is positioned, sunlight exposure, ambient temperature, and the season.
 However, the soil will generally dry out within 1-2 weeks, needing another watering within that period.

-Always check your soil before watering rather than using a schedule as this can lead to over or underwatering.
+I always check the soil before watering rather than using a schedule, as this can lead to over or underwatering.

 Environmental Considerations That May Impact Watering Cycles

 Chinese Evergreens prefer a healthy amount of moderate indirect light throughout the day.
 When placed in lower lighting conditions, the soil will dry out far slower, increasing the time between watering.